davidrudduck/ms-365-mcp-server/README.md

-                  Starts Express.js server with MCP endpoint at /mcp --enable-auth-tools Enable login/logout tools when using HTTP mode (disabled by default in HTTP mode) --enabled-tools <pattern> Filter tools using regex pattern (e.g., "excel|contact" to enable Excel and Contact tools) --toon            (experimental) Enable TOON output format for 30-60% token reduction
+                  Starts Express.js server with MCP endpoint at /mcp --enable-auth-tools Enable login/logout tools when using HTTP mode (disabled by default in HTTP mode) --enabled-tools <pattern> Filter tools using regex pattern (e.g., "excel|contact" to enable Excel and Contact tools) --preset <names>  Use preset tool categories (comma-separated).
+See "Tool Presets" section above --list-presets    List all available presets and exit --toon            (experimental) Enable TOON output format for 30-60% token reduction --discovery       (experimental) Start with search-tools + execute-tool only
 ```

 Environment variables: